There are two sides to this debate:

 Example 1: If you were a part of your campus newspaper or magazine, you would treat it like a real job.
 Include the name of the publication, the dates you worked on it, your position, and write bullet points indicating your biggest achievements and contributions.

 Example 2: If you were in student government, include your position, the dates you served, and write bullet points indicating your biggest achievements and contributions.

 This strategy can be applied to any club or organization you participated in during college.

 Note: If you also had work experience, you can include both sections, with an emphasis on whichever experiences are most relevant to the job you are applying for.

 With some slight modifications, downloading a resume template is a perfectly acceptable way for busy college students to save time.
-Again, a good resume template is one that conveys information clearly – a function of font size, font style, use of white space, use of bolding, italics, and underlines, and margins.
+Again, a good resume template is one that conveys information clearly – a function of font size, font style, use of white space, use of bolding, italics, and underlines, and resume margins.

 Save yourself a headache, download a resume template, and make necessary cosmetic changes to give yourself a boost over your competition.
 We also highly recommend using our acclaimed resume builder, which will automatically format your job descriptions onto our famous templates, and allow you to make easy modifications.